American Patriot Party, Oregon Patriot Party, American Patriots Party us

 "...
 With respect to the necessity of the ten miles square being superseded by the subsequent clause,

 And shall the support of our rights depend on the bounty of men "whose interest it may be to oppress us"?
 That Congress should have power to provide for the general welfare of the Union, I grant.
-But I wish a clause in the Constitution, with respect to
+But I wish a clause in the Constitution, with respect to" all powers" which are "not granted", that they are "retained by the states".
+Otherwise,the power of providing for the general welfare may be"perverted to its destruction".

 The purpose of placing these debates is to illustrate the intent of the Founders and the limited powers of the Constitution.